mattrussi/gitlab-com-runbooks/docs/sidekiq/sidekiq-survival-guide-for-sres.md

 the top (Queue Attribute: Shard), which can be a lot quicker than trying to find the job in the all_workers.yml file in the gitlab code base.

+### Marginalia sampler dashboard

+Spikes in Sidekiq workers worker volume could potentially saturate the pgbouncer connection pools and affect Sidekiq queueing and execution apdex.
+This could happen for reasons such as:

+1. Lock contention between multiple workers
+1. Non-performant query

+The marginalia sampler dashboard is useful in detecting such offending workers by examining [active-counts](https://dashboards.gitlab.net/d/patroni-marginalia-sampler/patroni3a-marginalia-sampler?orgId=1&from=now-3h&to=now&var-PROMETHEUS_DS=mimir-gitlab-gprd&var-environment=gprd&var-fqdn=All&var-application=sidekiq&var-endpoint=All&var-state=active&var-wait_event_type=All&var-type=patroni) and [idle-in-transaction counts](https://dashboards.gitlab.net/d/patroni-marginalia-sampler/patroni3a-marginalia-sampler?orgId=1&from=now-3h&to=now&var-PROMETHEUS_DS=mimir-gitlab-gprd&var-environment=gprd&var-fqdn=All&var-application=sidekiq&var-endpoint=All&var-state=idle%20in%20transaction&var-wait_event_type=All&var-type=patroni).

 ## Logs

 The Sidekiq logs have a wealth of additional metadata.
 In Kibana, change to the `pubsub-sidekiq-inf-gprd\*` index.